 - If you have multiple workspaces to load data to and you have the workspaces organized into segments (see Set Up Automated Data Distribution v2 for Object Storage Services), deploy the ADD v2 to the service workspace.

-- From the Projects tab of the Data Integration Console (see Accessing Data Integration Console), select your workspace.
+- From the Workspaces tab of the Data Integration Console (see Accessing Data Integration Console), select your workspace.

 - Click Deploy Process.